-Open notes can be a tremendous resource for those who help manage the care of others, whether nearby or from a distance.
-You’ll find evidence here for doctors, nurses and other health care professionals.
+Open notes are a valuable resource for those who help in managing the care of others, whether they are nearby or at a distance.

-Open notes can be a tremendous resource for those who help manage the care of others, whether nearby or from a distance.
-You’ll find evidence here for doctors, nurses and other health care professionals.
+Open notes are a valuable resource for those who help in managing the care of others, whether they are nearby or at a distance.

-In a recent large survey of patients who read their medical notes using online patient portals, almost 40% reported sharing their notes with someone outside of the formal health care system.
+Family and friends frequently play a pivotal role as care partners.
+In a large survey of patients who read their medical notes using online patient portals, nearly 40% reported sharing their notes with someone outside of the formal health care system.
 Recent research examined which patients choose to share notes, and why they do so:

 Study highlights:

-Offer formal proxy access.
-A growing number of health systems invite patients to grant care partners secure proxy access, enabling them to read notes, access test results, communicate electronically with clinicians, schedule appointments, or request prescription refills.
+Offer formal shared (sometimes called “proxy”) access.
+A growing number of health systems invite patients to grant secure shared access to care partners.
+This access allows care partners to read notes, access test results, communicate with clinicians, schedule appointments, and request prescription refills.
+Shared access also provides clinicians with a clear understanding of who they are communicating with electronically and legitimizes care partner access to the recipient’s digital health information.

-“As consumer health information technology becomes more mainstream, the ability of clinicians to differentiate the identity of who—the patient or an involved family member or friend—is exchanging secure email messages, refilling medications, and viewing patient health information will become increasingly important in the delivery of safe and clinically appropriate care.”
+“Now that consumer health information technology has become mainstream, the ability of clinicians to differentiate the identity of who—the patient or an involved family member or friend—is exchanging secure email messages, refilling medications, and viewing patient health information has become increasingly important in the delivery of safe and clinically appropriate care.”

 Respect privacy.
-Ideally, patients could set preferences for what they want to share with their care partner.
-Such granular control over privacy is now technically feasible, yet rarely available.
-In the future, for example, a patient might authorize a paid attendant or informal care partner to schedule appointments or refill prescribed medications, while electing to withhold access to some highly personal health information.
+Ideally, patients should be able to set preferences for what they want to share with their care partner in the patient portal.
+However, such granular control over privacy is rarely available.
+In the future, a patient might authorize a formal or informal care partner to schedule appointments or refill prescribed medications.
+At the same time, they could choose to withhold access to some highly personal health information.
+Until privacy controls are more readily available, it is important that patients understand what those with proxy access to their records are and are not able to view.

 Spread awareness.
-Making both patients and families aware of the benefits of reading notes may require outreach and marketing efforts by health systems and health professionals.
+Making both patients and families aware of the benefits of reading notes may require outreach and marketing efforts by health systems and clinicians.

-Giving care partners what they need.
+Open notes give care partners what they need.
 Family members and care partners are among the most vigilant of health system stakeholders.
 Providing them timely access to accurate and comprehensive information can enable families to support patients proactively in managing health and coordinating care.
-And it is likely that stress and morbidity among care partners themselves may decrease.
+And it is likely that easy access to information will decrease stress among care partners.

-Bridging the gap for those with limited English or health literacy.
-Although access to information through patient portals brings many benefits, not every patient has a computer, and not everyone with a computer knows how to access and use information in the health record.
-In addition to helping care partners manage health activities, studies from Johns Hopkins suggest that shared access is an underused strategy that may help patients bridge health literacy deficits and lack of experience with technologies.
+Open notes help bridge the gap for those with limited English or health literacy.
+Although information gained through patient portals offers many benefits, not all patients have access to computers or know how to navigate their health records online.
+In addition to helping care partners manage health activities, studies from Johns Hopkins suggest that shared access is an underutilized strategy for bridging the digital divide.
+Shared access can help patients with health and technological literacy deficits by providing access to another person who can help them navigate the patient portal.

 NEW WEBINAR